Organisational development and learning through mapping the field!

 OD Practitioners Programme

 Our highly practical in-depth programme will equip you with a core understanding of what OD is, with practical OD tools and techniques; it will improve your skills and provide you with greater awareness of self and group process.
 We achieve this by bringing theory to life through practice – using your real world situations and experiences as the starting point for deep learning.
-The programme consists of 3 x 3-day residential modules and runs in the UK and Singapore

 How Roffey Park helps your organisation benefit from Organisational Development